learn-co-curriculum/dsc-creating-functions/README.md

 > Make sure to press shift + enter for the two cells above.

 There are two steps to using a function: defining a function and executing a function.
-Defining a function happens first, and afterwards when we call `greet_employees()` we execute the function.
+Defining a function happens first, and afterward when we call `greet_employees()` we execute the function.

 ```python